 Payment terms explain how the contractor must go about compensating the subcontractor.
 The terms specify how much the subcontractor charges, how frequently the contractor will make payments, and whether the money will be issued via direct deposit, check, electronic transfer, etc.

-This section of the agreement states whether the contractor will reimburse the subcontractor for the cost of supplies, equipment, transportation, labor, or any other expenses relating to the concrete services.
+This section of the agreement states whether the subcontractor will be required to furnish the construction site with supplies, equipment, labor, or anything else needed to carry out the concrete services.

 Dispute resolution procedures determine whether disagreements will be negotiated through a neutral mediator or settled through state-regulated arbitration.
 Including these procedures in the agreement helps prevent contractual disputes from turning into costly lawsuits.